kgston/stencil.JS/README.md

 Rendering conditionals
 --------------
 There are times where a layout may change depending on certain conditions.
 So it is very useful to have the ability to be able to change the resulting output based on the input dataset.
 Stencil however, does not have this ability to define IF ELSE conditionals for template rendering as it can be rather complex to built in such functionality and would generally increase rendering time across the board as additional checks needs to be built in place.
-However,this functionality may be built in the future as it is possible; if a more elegant solution exists.
+However, this functionality may be built in the future as it is possible; if a more elegant solution exists.

 A current workaround is to generate all possible layouts into your stencil object by making use of nested stencil child objects.
 Do your own checks on the dataset and then modify the dataset structure such that it "activates" the correct child template by inserting relevant data into the correct reference variable.
 Take advantage of the feature where null/undefined reference child stencil variables in the dataset do not generate the resulting templating at all.